egalion/briesaed/wholecourseBRIE.md

 *1948 - Dec*: 5-th congress of the Bulgarian Worker’s Party.
 It officially became the Bulgarian Communist Party.
 The goal set was to build socialsm as a total societal system.

 *1948*: The number of detained in the Belene camp alone at the time was 4 500.
-Approximately 30 000 were resettled.
+Approximately 30 000 had been resettled.

 > *note*: At this time repression started to turn internally on members of the party.
 The hunt for the “enemy with party ticket” began.
 This was the result of the break between Stalin and Tito (accused of being a nationalist who didn’t follow the principles of communist internationalism).